-Outcome cycle evaluation: The majority of ESL courses have been assessed properly within the three year cycles we have established.
+Outcome cycle evaluation: The majority of ESL courses have been assessed properly within the three-year cycles we have established.
 The lower level courses have data missing, which are in the process of being collected and forwarded to upload on TracDat.

-Full-time faculty provide robust SLO data, but it may be worthwhile to explore ideas and incentives to have more ESL instructors report data back.
+Full-time faculty provide robust SLO data, but it may be worthwhile to explore ideas and incentives to motivate more adjunct ESL instructors to report data back.